mutantstandard/forc/docs/aliases.md

 ````
-{ codepoint seq. of destination glyph : [ list of target codepoint seqs. ]
+{ target : destination
+, target : destination
+, target : destination
-, ...
+...
 }

 ````

+'Targets' are the codepoint glyph  sequences, and 'destinations' are existing image glyph sequences.

 ````
 example

-{ "101681": ["1F3F3-FE0F-200D-26A7"]
+{ "1F3F3-FE0F-200D-26A7" : "101681"
 }

 ````

-- Your destination glyphs must exist in the input folder.
+- Destination sequences must exist in the input folder.
-- The target codepoint sequence itself must **not** already be represented in the input folder.
+- Target sequence as a whole must **not** already be represented in the input folder.
-- All of the parts of your target codepoint sequences must be represented by an existing glyph or alias.
+- All of the parts of every target sequence must be represented by an image glyph or another alias target.
 - The delimiters between codepoints should be identical to your input folder (as the `-d` flag for codepoint delimiters applies to both the aliases file and the input folder).